vvms19/adar/docs/GUIDES.md

 ![](./assets/routing_result_end.png)

 Step 3.6.1.
-If there were problems with batch transfers, you will see the corresponding errors and you can immediately try to make the transfer again within the UI
+If there were problems with the batch transfers, you will see the corresponding errors, and you can immediately retry the transfer within the UI

 *Step 3.7.* Download an automatically generated PDF file

 ![](./assets/pdf.png)

 🎉 Congratulations!
-You have completed the batch asset transferring using ADAR.
+You have completed a batch asset transfer using ADAR.